1.9. Basic Abilities

 Sneak

-The Sneak Ability is perfect for avoiding Opportunity Attacks or setting up one of the other Covert Abilities.
+The Evade Ability is perfect for avoiding Opportunity Attacks or setting up other Covert Abilities.

-In short, the Ability gives you the Sneaky status and describes its benefits and how you can lose it.
+In short, the Ability gives you the Evasive status and describes its benefits and how you can lose it.

 From the Appendix: